Sivantos and Widex in $8 billion merger to create No.3 in hearing aids

 The merger will enable the enlarged company to invest more in research and development (R&D) in areas such as bluetooth and sensors, he said.

-One of the technologies hearing aid makers are hoping to attract younger customers with is capturing healthcare data using sensors in the devices.
+One of the technologies hearing aid makers are hoping will attract younger customers is the capture of healthcare data using sensors in the devices.

-The ear is a good source for capturing data like heartbeats and blood pressure and the technology could be available within the next three years, according to Morgan Stanley research.
+The ear is a good source for capturing data such as heartbeats and blood pressure and the technology could be available within the next three years, according to Morgan Stanley research.

 Funds of Swedish private equity firm EQT, including co-investors, will own a majority of the merged group.
 The Topholm and Westermann families, who currently own Widex, will retain large stakes and be the largest shareholder group.
 EQT bought Sivantos from Siemens in 2015 for more than 2 billion euros.

-The combined group, whose name has not been decided, will have 1.6 billion euros in annual sales and employ more than 10,000 people worldwide, including 800 in R&D.
+The combined group, the name of which has yet to be decided, will have 1.6 billion euros in annual sales and employ more than 10,000 people worldwide, including 800 in R&D.

-Bernstein analysts estimate the deal has an enterprise value (EV) - equity plus debt - of 20 times the combined firms’ earnings before interest, tax, depreciation and amortization (EBITDA) for 2017.
+Bernstein analysts estimate the deal has an enterprise value (EV) - equity plus debt - of 20 times the combined companies’ 2017 earnings before interest, tax, depreciation and amortization (EBITDA).

-Denmark’s GN Sore Nord, currently one of the world’s four biggest hearing aid suppliers, is trading on an EV/EBITDA ratio of about 17 times 2017, with William Demant on 23 times and Sonova 22 times, they added.
+Denmark’s GN Sore Nord, one of the world’s four biggest hearing aid suppliers, is trading on an EV/EBITDA ratio of about 17 times, with William Demant on 23 times and Sonova 22 times, they added.

 Widex and Sivantos declined to comment on the valuation or to disclose the distribution of stakes.
-They called the deal a “merger of equals”, indicating no cash was involved.
+They described the deal as a “merger of equals”, indicating no cash was involved.

-The merger pushes back EQT’s plans for a stock market listing of Sivantos by a few years, as the focus will now be on integrating the companies and advancing their digital technology, a person close to the matter said.
+The merger is likely to push back EQT’s plans for a stock market listing of Sivantos by a few years, EQT Germany chief Marcus Brennecke indicated in an interview with German daily Frankfurter Allgemeine Zeitung.

+“We keep our holdings for four to five years on average,” the paper quoted Brennecke as saying, adding that the merger with Widen had reset the clock on the holding to zero.

-“It is very possible that there will be an IPO, but the only thing we know is that we will continue to be a large shareholder,” Widex chairman Jan Topholm told Reuters.
+Widex chairman Jan Topholm told Reuters: “It is very possible that there will be an IPO, but the only thing we know is that we will continue to be a large shareholder.”

-Sonova has been criticised for missing an opportunity when GN introduced direct-streaming hearing aids for wireless devices in 2014, but last year closed that gap.
+Sonova has been criticized for missing an opportunity when GN introduced direct-streaming hearing aids for wireless devices in 2014, but it closed that gap last year.

 Sivantos and Widex have similar technologies.